emusb-host

 Note

-Some boards must be additionally configured to select the USB-Host connector.
-Refer to applicable board User Guide.
+Configure some boards additionally to select the USB-Host connector.
+Refer to the applicable board user guide.

 STEP 3: Write the code in main.c.